The handful of countries still welcoming US tourists - KVIA

 Aruba

-US passengers from 24 states, including hotspots like California and Florida, will be required to upload a negative Covid-19 test result via Aruba’s embarkation/disembarkation card process, 72 hours prior to arrival in Aruba.
+US passengers from 24 states, including hotspots such as California and Florida, will be required to upload a negative Covid-19 test result via Aruba’s embarkation/disembarkation card process, 72 hours prior to arrival in Aruba.

 Travelers arriving from the other 26 states can opt to have a test taken upon arrival, though the test must be prepaid and there is a mandatory quarantine while awaiting test results.

-Aruba also requires travelers to be insured, to be protected from medical expenses should they test positive for coronavirus during their stay.
+Aruba also requires travelers to be insured so that they are protected from medical expenses should they test positive for coronavirus during their stay.

 The Aruba tourism site has all the specific health requirements for incoming passengers, which are both considerable and subject to change, so confirm the latest information prior to booking travel.